helidon-io/helidon-labs/dashboards/grafana/README.md

 This project contains updated Helidon grafana dashboards and the instructions on how to configure and enable additional metrics for Helidon SE and Helidon MP.

-> Note: This document and it's contents are work in progress only and not complete.
+> Note: This document and its contents are work in progress only and not complete.
 > The information and dashboards may change or be removed.

 ## Table of Contents